Vault11Overseer/Admin-Dashboard/README.md

 **CURRENT_STATUS = LIV**

 # Short Description
-This is a short description.
+This is a React application that mimics the Dashboard of a typical portal system.

 # Long Description
-This is a long description.
+This is an application built in React Js, that is driven solely off libraries.
+From the graph svg images, the database, and the color theme are all libraries provided by the NPM library.

 # Demonstration
 ### `npm start`